mlaurijsse/homebridge-rflink-gateway/README.md

 # RFLink Platform
 This is a plugin for [RFLink](http://www.nemcon.nl/blog2/) integration in [Homebridge](https://github.com/nfarina/homebridge).

+## Features include

+- Support for Lightbulb, Switch, StatelessProgrammableSwitch, Temperature, Humidity and Motion Sensors
+- Temperature Alerts for over or under temperature conditions
+- Historical data logging for Temperature, Humidity and Motion sensors.
+Data is visible within iOS apps supporting historical graphs.
-Support for serially and mqtt connected RFLink devices.
+- Support for serially and mqtt connected RFLink devices.
+- Watch dog support for devices not updating within a defined time period and devices will be marked as not responding

 ## MQTT RFLink Devices

-Inital support for mqtt connected RFLINK devices based on https://github.com/couin3/RFLink.
+Initial support for mqtt connected RFLINK devices based on https://github.com/couin3/RFLink.
 At the present time only read only sensor devices are supported.
-Tested and validated devices include Temperature and Humidity Sensors.
+Tested and validated devices include Temperature, Motion and Humidity Sensors.

 ## Install
 To install globally: